|Tasks||The steps in this article include how to:|

 openssl req -new -sha256 -key host-key.pem -passin pass:Av3k5a15num83r0n3 -out root-csr.csr

 This will generate a CSR based on the keypair generated in step 1.

-- Note that each certificate provided by the CA form a trust chain that represents the signing order in which the CA signed each certificate.
+- Note that each certificate provided by the CA forms a trust chain that represents the signing order in which the CA signed each certificate.
 This chain is of the form root CA certificate > zero or more Intermediate CA certificate(s) > Host certificate (referred to as end-point or leaf).
 There may not be intermediate CA certificates, but if there are, they must be included in the chain in the correct order.
-We must copy the contents of each certificate into a new file, which we'll call chain-certificate.pem, in the order in which they signed each other.
-If you open each certificate in a text editor you will find the certificate data is wrapped in a BEGIN and END header/footer as illustrated here:
+We must copy the contents of each certificate into a new file, which we will call chain-certificate.pem, in the order in which they signed each other.
+If you open each certificate in a text editor, you will find the certificate data is wrapped in a BEGIN and END header/footer as illustrated here:

 <BASE64 ENCODED DATA>

 In order to build the chain file (chain-certificate.pem), copy the contents of the certificate file, including the header and footer lines, into a new file.
 The first item in that new file should be the contents of the root CA certificate, followed by the first intermediate certificate, followed by any other intermediate certificates, and then lastly, the host certificate.
 For example, the chain file for a certificate signed by a CA using two intermediate certificates would look something like this: